shivshankardayal/full-website/algebra/source/ns.rst

 These are the basics of number systems i.e. the numbers themselves.
-When we return back from our journey of Mathematics to Data structures and Algorithms I will discuss more on number theory and about Alan Turing and how the world's shpae changed because of him and foundation of computer science was laid.
+When we return back from our journey of Mathematics to Data structures and Algorithms I will discuss more on number theory and about Alan Turing and how the world's shape changed because of him and foundation of computer science was laid.